 The long-term impact of the partnership should be a complete overhaul of the way healthcare is operated in the EU in a modern, technology-driven equitable and sustainable way.

 The partnership's Research and Innovation Agenda (SRIA) is under development.
-The partnership started in 2023-2024 and will run till 2030.
+The partnership started in 2023-2024 and will run until 2030.
 The SRIA will determine the main priorities of the call for proposals that this partnership will launch.

 Innovative Health Initiative